ericelliott/tinyerror/README.md

       'TypeError.StringExpected', new TypeError());

 A globally shared pool of standard errors is great, but what if you have domain-specific errors you want to limit to your own module?
 No problem, just create a new instance of the `error` object.
-For instance, a media player might need some playback errors:
+For example, a media player might need some playback errors:

     var mediaError = error.createInstance(),
       e = mediaError('PlayError', 'Can\'t play media file.', 'PlayError');